-OptinMonster users say that page level targeting increases the effectiveness of their email marketing, with higher open and click through rates.
-Learn more about how page level targeting improves conversion rates.
+OptinMonster users say that page level targeting increases the effectiveness of their email marketing, with higher open and click-through rates.
+Learn more about how page-level targeting improves conversion rates.

 8. Target Visitors in Particular Locations

 This lets you switch out your scroll triggered boxes depending on where your visitors are.
-For example, people celebrate different year-end holidays, so you could show different boxes for Christmas, Hanukkah, Kwanzaa and Diwali.
+For example, people celebrate different year-end holidays, so you could show different boxes for Christmas, Hanukkah, Kwanzaa, and Diwali.

-You can also exclude countries using this display rule.
+As we mentioned, you can also exclude countries using this display rule.
 For example, you might want to show Thanksgiving messaging in the US, but show a different campaign for visitors from other countries.
 To do this, simply select is not, enter the country name, and use the validation process described above.